codehsbooks/apjava/Data-Structures/using-arrays.md

 ### Accessing the Array

-There are many ways we can access the items within our array
+There are many ways we can access the items within our array.